bobosun0713/create-fastvue/src/template/vanilla/README.md

 This template includes support for maintaining code quality using **ESLint**, **Prettier**, and **Husky**.

+> [!NOTE]
+> Due to performance concerns, `eslint-plugin-prettier` was not installed.
+In addition to using the package scripts, you can manually configure ESLint and Prettier keyboard shortcuts to lint and format the code.

 - **ESLint**:

   Helps you write consistent and error-free code.
 Run it with: